petriiick/Fintech540-Group_project/README.md

    - drawing the rough plot and made a few assumptions about clustering.
 - Remain to do:
    - building up new models

+#### Yiwei Cheng

+- worked with Stacey and Chenxi for EDA before clustering
+- Did GMM and DBSCAN model with the data frame after Petrick's feature engineering
+- Wrote Powerpoint slides for DBSCAN and revised some format problems of the presentation slides

 #### Stacey Fang